The Breakup Letters

 Business world communications and lined paper communications (the 3-ring binder kind) are more similar than you might think.

 “I need your advice.
+[Followed by detailed explanation.]
 I don’t know what to do!
 What should I say?
 How do I tell them?”

 We’re often asked by clients, friends, and family how to give bad news, position themselves favorably in a situation, deflect unwelcome attention, and (if possible) keep things from ever leaking.